xiashtra/cactbot/docs/TimelineGuide.md

 The syntax for **duration** is `duration [number]`, as `duration 5.5`.

+#### window

+**window** is the time frame in which to consider the sync.
+By default, if **window** is not specified, cactbot considers it the same as specifying `window 2.5,2.5`.
+In other words,
+2.5 seconds before the ability time and 2.5 seconds after.
+As an example, for the line `3118.9 "Lancing Bolt" Ability { id: "3876", source: "Raiden" }`, if the log line for this ability is encountered anywhere between `3116.4` and `3121.4` then it will resync the timeline playback to `3118.9`.
+Often timelines will use very large windows for unique abilities, to make sure that timelines sync to the right place even if started mid-fight or if hp pushes are discovered when the content is no longer current.

+The syntax for **window** is `window [number],[number]` (e.g `window 10,30`).
+There is no space after the comma.

+**window** also supports a single parameter in the format `window [number]`, in which case the window will be split evenly on both sides of the sync time.
+For example, specifying `window 5000` is equivalent to `window 2500,2500`.

+While this can be used in personal/user timelines, any timelines uploaded to the cactbot repository must use the explicit `window [number],[number]` format.

+#### forcejump

 **forcejump** tells the timeline playback to jump to a particular time if the sync is encountered *or* if the line containing the **forcejump**